NiklasRosenstein/pydoc-markdown/README.md

 - [ ] Parse, format and link types listed in parameter/member/raise/return type
       docstrings (eg. `someattr (int): This is...`)

+__Synopsis__

+    pydocmd simple <module>[.<member>][+] [...]
+        Output Python markdown documentation to stdout for the specified module or module member.
+Add one or more `+` characters for every additional level to include in the documentation.
+Multiple such arguments can be specified.
+    pydocmd generate
+        Build Markdown files from the `generate` configuration in the `pydocmd.yml` file.
+    pydocmd new
+        Start a new PydocMd project.
+Generates a default `pydocmd.yml` file in the current directory.
+    pydocmd {build,serve,gh-deploy,json}
+        Wrapper around the MkDocs command-line.
+Runs `pydocmd generate` before invoking MkDocs with the specified subcommand.

 ## Building

 The `pydocmd` command is a wrapper around `mkdocs` and supports the same